What Is a Hammer Candlestick & How to Trade These Candlesticks?

 Trading the trend is something every trader does.
 They’re creatures of habit.
 They trade patterns, trends and support and resistance.

 That’s why it’s important that every trader learns this.
+Take our candlesticks patterns course.

 Hammer candlesticks can be used with swing trading techniques or day trading strategies that work.
 The key is study and practice.
 If you’ve ever played an instrument you know how practicing betters your ability.

 Most times as a kid you’d rather be playing instead of practicing but your mom made you.
 The same can be said for the stock market.
 You learn so much by studying and then practicing even if you would rather be watching a movie.
+Take our free online trading courses.